R

 Can’t find make error

 This error will appear when trying to restore old package versions using renv::restore().
-It is usually due to Rtools not being properly installed, and therefore your system is struggling to install the older version of the package that hasn’t been provided by CRAN.ware centre.
+It is usually due to Rtools not being properly installed, and therefore your system is struggling to install the older version of the package that hasn’t been provided by CRAN.

-The solution takes a few minutes, but is relatively straightforward, you can install Rtools as a direct download from CRAN.
-On there, pick the right version of RTools for your version of R, download the file and install.
+The solution takes a few minutes, but is relatively straightforward, you can install Rtools as a direct download from the Software Centre.
+On there, pick the right version of RTools for your version of R and install the application.

 Once it’s installed close and reopen RStudio and run renv::restore() again - it should hopefully now restore and install your packages successfully!